 enabling musicians : enabling music

-Alistair's passion is enabling people of all abilities to make music.
+His passion is making music and enabling people of all abilities to make music.

 - Conductor, Stirling University Choir